Managing Radiation Therapy Side Effects

 Sore mouth and throat

-If your mouth and throat become sore during treatment, healing will occur more rapidly if you drink plenty of fluids and continue to eat well.
+If your mouth and throat become sore during cancer treatment, healing will occur more rapidly if you drink plenty of fluids and continue to eat well.
 Choose foods high in protein such as dried beans, poultry, eggs, peanut butter, milk, cheese and yogurt.